pingleware/language-model-engine/README.md

 ```

 This basic setup allows you to perform inference using a machine learning model (such as ONNX or TensorFlow Lite) and visualize the results using OpenGL.
 The inference engine is structured in a modular way to easily switch between models and visualizations.

+#### Download ONNX Runtime

+Download the onnxruntime release for your platform from [https://github.com/microsoft/onnxruntime/](https://github.com/microsoft/onnxruntime/releases)releases and unarchive in the onnxruntime directory.